 Laser and light procedures can be used to target pigment and hemoglobin.
 Fillers and plastic surgery can be used to change the shadowing contour of the lower eyelid.

-Is there any way to prevent the darkening of the under eye area?
+The bottom line: Is there any way to prevent the darkening of the under eye area?

 Yes, daily sunscreen use helps to control pigment production in the skin.
 It also helps prevent excessive skin thinning, a hallmark of sun damage.
 Combine daily sunscreen use with any of the pigment lighteners and collagen stimulators that I mentioned above.